ricardobna/docs/Tutorials/gettingstarted/Step06.rst

 The handleEvent method
 ---------------------------
 - Every class that extends Widget inherits the handleEvent method
-- It's possible to handle events Overriding this class on a created sample
+- It is possible to handle events overriding this class on a created sample
 - Using as a sample the Button class

 .. code:: java